 Unfortunately, the Rebel T6 features an all plastic casing that might easily break when it accidentally hits the floor.
 But the plastic case makes the camera very light so you can easily carry it around in a purse or strap it on your shoulder.

 - Fixed 3″ 920k-dot LCD

 Canon EOS Rebel T6 is the best budget vlogging camera for bloggers who want to upgrade from smartphones or get their first DSLR camera.
 The NFC and Wi-Fi allow for instant photo sharing into your smartphone and laptop while you enjoy traveling.
 It is the best selling DSLR camera on Amazon right now in this price range!

-The Canon EOS 70D still stands as the best YouTube vlogging camera in 2019.
+The Canon EOS 70D still stands as the best YouTube vlogging camera.
 It might have been superseded by the Canon EOS 80D, but it still carries everything that you need in a video blogging camera.
 It has been labeled as Canon’s enthusiast-focused DSLR due to its amazing features and comfortable feel!

 Canon EOS 70D Video Creator Kit Features and Benefits: